abdulrahman988/Ecommerce-app/README.md

 - Choose payment method (Cash OR Visa)
 - Add new address and select one as delevery address
 - Show orders history and at what date order created
+- User can picj profile image from gallery and change personal information

 ## Libraries and technologies used
 Explain how to install and set up your project.
 Include any prerequisites, dependencies, or system requirements.
 Provide step-by-step instructions or commands for a smooth installation process.